Blockstream/satellite/doc/sat-ip.md

 ```

 > Note: this command supports the two most recent releases of Ubuntu LTS,
-> Fedora, and CentOS.
-In case you are using another Linux distribution or
+> Fedora, CentOS, Debian, and Raspbian.
+In case you are using another Linux
-> version, please refer to the [compilation
+> distribution or version, please refer to the [compilation
 > instructions](#compilation-from-source).

 ## Running